LeoAJ/leoaj.github.com/_posts/2011-07-09-FacebookApp.md

 </figure>

 ### Accuracy
 Due to Facebook API did not return enough information, this ranking results are just for reference and for fun.
-So let's Have Fun!
+So check it out use demo link on the left sie and Have Fun!

 > `JavaScript`, `HTML`, `CSS`, `FaceBook API`, `jQuery`, `handlebars`, `Modernizr`.